Top of page

 • Brainstorming long-form storytelling opportunities and content in collaboration with the MarComm team

-• NOTE: This list is not exhaustive but captures common workflows for this role.
+• Note: This list is not exhaustive but captures common workflows for this role.

 People Operations Intern (1)

 The People Operations department is the backbone of NDTC's stability and growth.
 We maintain and improve the systems, processes, and day-to-day operations that keep everything running smoothly.
 But more than that?
 We make sure our team feels supported, engaged, and genuinely excited to show up to work.
 Because when people thrive, movements thrive.
+If you want to see how organizations function from the inside out, build genuine connections with smart and passionate people, and help shape a culture that lives our values every single day, this role is for you.

 Responsibilities for People Operations Intern:

 • Communication Central: You'll be the guardian of our organizational inboxes, managing the flow of internal and external emails across multiple accounts.
+Think of yourself as air traffic control, but for messages that actually matter to building Democratic power.

 • Culture Champion: This is where you get to shine.
 You'll lead the charge in creating an internship program that people will actually want to be part of - facilitating weekly meetings, designing professional development activities, and building the kind of cross-team connections that turn colleagues into friends.
+(We've found that people do better work when they genuinely like being here.
+Revolutionary, we know.)

 • Operations Support: From updating process documents to formatting presentations, you'll help keep the People Ops engine running.
 We promise to make it more interesting than it sounds - you'll learn how organizations actually function behind the scenes.

 • Content Creator: Every quarter, you'll craft engaging newsletter content that celebrates our wins, spotlights amazing team members, and keeps everyone in the loop about what's coming next.
+Your words will help build the team culture we're proud of.

 • Project Collaborator: When other teams need an extra set of hands (or a fresh perspective), you'll jump in.
 Because the best solutions come from working together.

-• NOTE: This list is not exhaustive but captures common workflows for this role.
+• NOTE: This list is not exhaustive but captures common workflows for this role

 Political Team Intern (1)